Accessibility Links

 They care that I show up.
 That I listen.
 That I meet them where they are.

 They care about the little things—the way I remember their favourite bedtime stories, the way I catch them when they leap without looking, the way I listen when they have something important (or completely nonsensical) to say.
-The way I stay when they ask me to, and step back when they’re ready.
+The way I stay when they ask me to or when they need me, and step back when they’re ready.

-I’m a professional Ofsted registered nanny and babysitter with nearly a decade of experience in looking after children of all ages, mainly with babies and toddlers (newborns included) and older children with additional needs and disabilities (including severe autism and using a wheelchair).
+I have experience in looking after children of all ages (newborns included) and children with additional needs and disabilities (including severe autism and cerebral palsy).

-My approach to childcare is deeply personal, built on a core philosophy that has been validated by both lived experience and professional training.
+My work is grounded in an attachment-focused and trauma-informed philosophy that has been validated by both lived experience and professional training, ensuring that every child in my care receives emotionally attuned care that builds a rock-solid sense of safety and trust to meet their need for connection to build something new.
 I believe that all behaviour is communication and that my role is to listen to what a child is truly saying, not just by what they say, but especially by what often goes unspoken.

 I already have a few childcare related qualifications and diplomas and more, also for your peace of mind: